-The Fund classifies its financial assets in the following categories: financial assets classified as 'at fair value through profit or loss', loans and receivables and financial assets classified as available for sale.
+The Fund classifies its financial assets in the following categories: Financial assets 'at fair value through profit or loss', 'available-for-sale' and 'loans and receivables'.
 The classification depends on the purpose for which the financial assets were acquired.
-Management determines the classification of its financial assets at initial recognition and re-evaluates this classification on a regular basis a) Financial assets classified as 'at fair value through profit or loss'
+Management determines the classification of its financial assets at initial recognition and re-evaluates this classification on a regular basis.

+a) Financial assets 'at fair value through profit or loss'